 MAKING A BIG IMPACT IN A COST EFFECTIVE WAY

-It will come as no surprise that the Chinese market is gargantuan in size, fiercely competitive and most of all exceptionally rewarding if handled correctly.
+It will come as no surprise that the Chinese market is gargantuan, fiercely competitive and most of all exceptionally rewarding if handled correctly.
 China has a population of 1.4 Billion, which is nearly double that of Europe and greater than the entirety of the western hemisphere.
-350 Million of those people are considered ‘relative middle class consumers’, these people have money and they’re ready to spend.
+350 Million of those people are considered ‘relative middle class consumers’, these people have money, and they’re ready to spend.

 The problem is, how can you cost effectively make a big impact in huge market?